new genuary: introducing fanny latour-lambert | look | i-D

 How/where did you learn your craft?

-I mostly learned by myself, googling whatever question I wondered about.
+I mostly learned by myself, Googling whatever question I wondered about.
 I shot a LOT.
-I think from age 15 till my graduation month at age 17, there was not a single week where I wasn't shooting and practicing and trying new things.
+I think from age 15 till my graduation at 17, there was not a single week when I wasn't shooting and practicing and trying new things.
 I think I also learned a lot by making mistakes and understanding them, or discovering new things by accident.
 It was led by curiosity, and I was never fully satisfied, I was always digging further.

 Stylist Madeleine Ostlie.
 Model Leo Topalov.